Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Introduction

 Incorporating charging opportunities around various locations of activity, beyond the home, can provide a more comprehensive understanding of the accessibility of the charger.
 However, such analysis has traditionally been constrained by the limited availability of detailed \emph{human mobility data}.
 Among the few studies addressing this gap, Gazmeh \textit{et al.} \cite{gazmeh2024understanding} incorporated Point-of-Interest (POI) data from SafeGraph to develop opportunity-centric measures of accessibility.
 They introduced two metrics: activity-induced charging accessibility (AICA), which quantifies access to nearby EVCS when visiting a specific category of POIs, and charging-induced activity accessibility (CIAA), which measures access to POIs when charging at EVCS.
 Their analysis encompassed all census block groups (CBGs) within the 20 largest US metropolitan areas, covering over 5 million POIs across nine major categories.
 The study offered valuable insights into the interaction between charging behavior and daily activities.
 However, because individuals often visit POIs outside the CBGs where they reside, correlating these accessibility measures with local demographic characteristics may produce misleading interpretations.
 Kontou \textit{et al.} \cite{kontou2019understanding} analyzed two GPS datasets that contain longitudinal driving trajectories from 275 and 1,061 households, respectively.
 They introduced two novel accessibility metrics, namely stop-based and daily trip chain–based charging opportunities, which account for the locations and timing of trip stops.
 However, the utility of the study is restricted not only by its limited sample size, but also by the absence of real-world EVCS data; instead, chargers were artificially placed at locations with high trip-stop density as a heuristic for infrastructure planning.
-Other relevant work includes studies by Needell \textit{et al.} \cite{needell2016potential} and Wei \text{et al.} \cite{wei2021personal}, who examined the potential to replace internal combustion engine vehicles (ICEVs) with EVs based on daily travel patterns, using travel logs and speed profiles from the National Household Travel Survey (NHTS).
-They found that 87\% of vehicle-days could be met by an affordable EV with a 24 kWh battery using only overnight home charging.
-Further, with widespread deployment of Level 2 chargers and a 50 kWh battery, 30\% of drivers could feasibly complete all trips over the course of a year without any schedule disruptions.
-However, a shared limitation of both studies is that they rely on over-simplified assumptions about charging access, rather than incorporating the actual spatial distribution of EVCS infrastructure.